Amanda Lear: 1974–1983: The disco period with Ariola Records

 In the early '80s, she had her first art exhibition in Paris.
 According to Lear, it happened in 1979.

-In late 1979, Lear recorded Diamonds for Breakfast, which was her commercial breakthrough on the Scandinavian market (top 10 in both Sweden and Norway), producing hits "Fabulous (Lover, Love Me)" and "Diamonds", plus regional single releases "Japan", "When" and the autoerotic "Ho fatto l'amore con me".
+In late 1979, Lear recorded Diamonds for Breakfast, which was her commercial breakthrough in the Scandinavian market (top 10 in both Sweden and Norway), producing hits "Fabulous (Lover, Love Me)" and "Diamonds", plus regional single releases "Japan", "When" and the autoerotic "Ho fatto l'amore con me".
 The album abandoned the Munich disco sound with its lush strings and brass arrangements in favour of an electronic new wave rock style.
 Lear spent most of 1980 on European promotional tours for the album and its many accompanying single releases, from Greece to Finland.
 She also made her first visit to Japan, where both the single "Queen of Chinatown" and the Sweet Revenge album had charted.
 Two non-album singles followed the Diamonds for Breakfast album in late 1980: a pop cover of Eric "Monty" Morris's early ska hit "Solomon Gundie" and the chanson-esque "Le Chat de gouttière", the latter with both music and lyrics written by Lear and recorded for francophone markets.

-The Lear/Monn album success saga neared its end in 1981, when Lear had become increasingly uncomfortable with the expectations and pressures of the music business in general and her own record label in particular.
+The Lear/Monn album success saga neared its end in 1981 when Lear had become increasingly uncomfortable with the expectations and pressures of the music business in general and her own record label in particular.
 At the artistic and commercial peak of her international career, but with the so-called "anti-disco backlash" beginning to take its toll, she had tentatively started recording tracks for a forthcoming album with producer Trevor Horn in London.
 However, Ariola did not approve of the material and informed Lear that she was to return to Munich and provide the company and the market with another Monn product.
 The result of these sessions was Incognito, only partly co-written by Lear, with new wave material fueled with rock and electronic elements.
 Incognito generated only one minor hit, the French language ballad "Égal", and still met with relative success in Scandinavia.
-It was also her breakthrough album in South America, with three tracks recorded in Spanish: "Igual", "Dama de Berlin" and "Ninfomanía".
+It was also her breakthrough album in South America, with three tracks recorded in Spanish: "Igual", "Dama de Berlin", and "Ninfomanía".
 Another non-album single followed in early 1982, a synthpop take on the pop classic "Fever".
 This was Lear's final collaboration with producer Anthony Monn.
-Shortly thereafter she took legal action against the Ariola label on the grounds of artistic differences to be released from her recording contract.
-The lawsuit was unsuccessful and she remained with Ariola until the end of 1983, as stipulated in the original contract.
+Shortly thereafter, she took legal action against the Ariola label on the grounds of artistic differences to be released from her recording contract.
+The lawsuit was unsuccessful, and she remained with Ariola until the end of 1983, as stipulated in the original contract.
 In 1982, another Italian language single, the ballad "Incredibilmente donna", was released on the greatest hits compilation Ieri, oggi.